Welcome to the Be Frank Foundation

 “The programs supported by the Be FRANK Foundation provides the opportunity for high-quality music education.
 The environment is generative and works toward high expectations.
 This has added greatly to the growth of my son in his larger development toward adulthood.
 Whether he pursues music as a career or takes the experience to become a more successful person in any endeavor, he is building skills in coordinating well with others and appreciating the value of hard work and continual practice.”

-CMC: We are already beginning to plan for the 2nd annual Creative Music Conservatory to provide students ages 7-17 a unique orchestral opportunity that explores a variety of repertoire in large ensembles, small group sectionals, individual private lessons and workshops designed to develop classical skills while learning how to apply known techniques to a variety of styles including bluegrass, folk, blues, pop and hip hop.
+Unfortunately CMC had to be cancelled for July 2020 due to the uncertainties and restrictions issues by the State.
+We fully intend to host a Creative Music Conservatory in 2021 to provide students ages 7-17 a unique orchestral opportunity that explores a variety of repertoire in large ensembles, small group sectionals, individual private lessons and workshops designed to develop classical skills while learning how to apply known techniques to a variety of styles including bluegrass, folk, blues, pop and hip hop.

 Our Mission: The engagement of youth to develop life-long skills of

 Creativity, Accountability, Practice and Ensemble through the power of music!

 MEET OUR DIRECTOR

 (and 2019 CMC instructors)